 To ensure starting of marine diesel engine at any position in either direction; starting air is injected in more than one cylinder at a time.
 This brief period when more than one cylinder is going through starting air operation is called “Overlap”.

-Typically the pilot valve is set such that the overlap is about 15 degree of crank rotation for more than three cylinder engine.
-It is so because, there is no need for overlap in engine upto three cylinder as it covers 120 degree of starting interval for each cylinder.
-Overlap is only required when starting interval is less than 105 degree of rotation.
+Typically the pilot valve is set such that the overlap is about 15 degrees of crank rotation for more than three-cylinder engines.
+It is so because there is no need for overlap in engine up to three-cylinder as it covers 120 degrees of starting interval for each cylinder.
+The overlap is only required when the starting interval is less than 105 degrees of rotation.

 - Regular maintenance should be carried out on the starting air system.